What Are the Eligibility Criteria for Overdraft Facilities?

 Account Operation and Performance

-Financial institutions will thoroughly review account operations, balances, and performance before approving overdraft services.
+Financial institutions will thoroughly review account operations, balances and performance before approving overdraft services.
 Key factors include consistent income/revenue visibility, responsible past borrowing, and a reliable transactional flow demonstrating financial discipline.
-Recent account mishaps, like multiple unpaid balances or Non-Sufficient Funds (NSF) fees, could risk declined overdraft requests.
+Recent account mishaps, like multiple unpaid balances or Non-Sufficient Funds (NSF) fees, may get your application rejected.

 Credit History and Ratings